ascherrer-em/docs/docs/time_series.md

 ## Time series decomposition

-To make better forecast, it is usually required to separate the time serie into different parts:
+To make better forecast, it is usually required to separate the time series into different parts:

   - The **trend** $T_t$: model the low frequency variation, can be fit to a linear evolution
   - The **seasonality component** $S_t$: model periodic variations.
 First step is to identify the period, and second step is to estimate $S_t$